Skip to main content

 Problems with the kidney tend to give you pain more around the right-hand side of the right upper quadrant, or in your back (loin), but the pain may spread and involve the front of the tummy (abdominal) area.
 Kidney stones can cause a severe pain (usually round the back) which occurs in spasms lasting from a few minutes to several hours.

 There may also be blood in your wee.
-A kidney infection can cause pain anywhere along your urinary tract.
+A kidney stone or infection can cause pain anywhere along your urinary tract.
 So this could be anywhere from the loin in your back, around to the front, the RUQ, or down to the lower part of your tummy.
 It may be associated with a fever, pain when you wee, or going to the loo more frequently.

-See the separate leaflets called Kidney Infection (Pyelonephritis) and Kidney Stones for more information.
+See the separate leaflets called kidney infection (Pyelonephritis) and Kidney stones for more information.

 Shingles